-Financial support for Southwest High School uses the same protocols for funding as any comprehensive high school in the school district.
-The Independent School District receives federal, state and local revenues and salaries of faculty and administrative personnel are funded by independent taxing districts.
+Financial support for Bandera High School comes from Bandera Independent School District and the federal, state, and local revenues it receives.
+Salaries of faculty and administrative personnel are funded by the independent taxing districts.
 St. Philip's College does not provide financial support for operation of the high school.
 Student tuition and fees are set by Alamo Colleges District and St. Philip's College receives funding from the state based upon contact hour generation through enrollment in college courses.
 All institutional support expenditures for areas such as student services, IT, Dual Credit, and library services are budgeted within and absorbed by the respective department/program operational budgets.

-Costs: Alamo Colleges
+Costs:

-Dean for Academic Success - Creative and Communication Arts, Science and Technology: \$103,080 at 5% = \$5,154 Chair: \$87,629 x 5% = \$4,381 Faculty: \$70,002 at 3% = \$2,100 Director of High School Programs: \$94,440 x 5% = \$4,722
+Dean for Academic Success - Creative and Communication Arts, Science and Technology: \$103,080 at 5% = \$5,154

+Chair: \$87,629 x 5% = \$4,381 Faculty: \$70,002 at 3% = \$2,100

+Director of High School Programs: \$94,440 x 5% = \$4,722